 her damn self!

-QSTC is very excited to be partnering with Lisa and director Candis C. Jones this November as Lisa steps aside as the performer in order to reexamine
+QSTC partnered with Lisa and director Candis C. Jones this November as Lisa steps aside as the performer in order to reexamine

 She Gon’ Learn as the playwright.

 Lisa Strum is an actor, playwright, singer and director.
 Additionally, she is the Associate Producer of The New Black Fest, and serves as the Artistic Associate and Casting Director at Jersey City Theatre Center.
 She Gon’ Learn was awarded “Best Educational Show” at the United Solo Festival in 2015 and was a Finalist for The Doric Wilson Independent Playwright Award in 2016.
 The piece was also work-shopped with GO-SOLO, The Emerging Artist Theatre and The Lark.
 Lisa was the recipient of the Playwrights Initiative Fellowship at the Djerassi Resident Artists Program in September of 2017 where she began work on her second play, AN ACTOR PREPARES, part one of a trilogy named The Trauma Cycles.